UK 'playing hide and seek' in EU talks

 - MPs: UK might have to extend customs union

-Referencing a row over the UK's potential exclusion from the EU's Galileo project - a multimillion euro plan to build a European GPS system - Mr Barnier said the EU would not be influenced by a "blame game" which seeks to hold the organisation responsible for Brexit's "negative consequences".
+Referencing a row over the UK's potential exclusion from the EU's Galileo project - a multibillion euro plan to build a European GPS system - Mr Barnier said the EU would not be influenced by a "blame game" which seeks to hold the organisation responsible for Brexit's "negative consequences".

+The UK said on Friday that it wanted the EU to repay £1bn if it was excluded from the Galileo satellite system,.

 "It is the UK which is leaving the EU.
-It cannot, in the act of leaving, ask us to change what we are and how we function," he said.
+It cannot, in the act of leaving, ask us to change what we are and how we function," Mr Barnier said.